Equifax Says 2.5 Million More Americans May Be Affected By Hack - Slashdot

 Your personal information is being shared by your creditors/bank with equifax.
 That is the only way they collect information.

 Write your creditors and say you no longer consent to your information being sent to equifax due to their ongoing security issues.
 There are two other reporting agencies they can use, tell them you only want information shared with experian and transunion until further notice.
-Even if they say no, say you will hold them legally responsible for information shared with equifax after equ
+Even if they say no, say you will hold them legally responsible for information shared with equifax after equifax has been shown to be an immediate and clear security risk.

+It is pretty much the only way to hurt equifax.
+Gets companies to stop using them.
+Convince companies that no matter how strong their own privacy policies are, they don't work if they are not transitive to everyone they share your information with.

+Heck, make this idea popular enough that credit card companies start listing "wont share your information with equifax." as a selling point and it will hurt them bad and make everyone take security more seriously.

 I understand I won't get a penny (Score:2)